 In 2012, preparatory work started for the construction of a new platform and in 2015, APM Terminals acquired the Reefer Terminal company.
 Today the Multipurpose Terminal, with its 50,000 sqm of dedicated fruit business area, is one of the largest refrigerated facilities in the Mediterranean.
 It is also a world-class terminal for containers and general cargo handling.

-In 2018, construction work for the new platform and associated infrastructure are nearing completion.
-The Reefer Terminal multipurpose facility is being integrated with the new, semi-automated deep-sea Container Terminal, called Vado Gateway.
-This new port system will provide additional distribution opportunities for businesses and for shipping lines.
+In 2018, construction work for a new platform and associated infrastructure are nearing completion.
+The Reefer Terminal multipurpose facility is integrated with the new, semi-automated deep-sea Container Terminal, called Vado Gateway, which became operational in December 2019.
+This new port system provides additional distribution opportunities for businesses and for shipping lines.